Lydia of Thyatira: Feast day

 Many Christian denominations recognize Lydia of Thyatira as a saint, though her feast day varies greatly.
-In the Catholic Church, her feast day is August 3.

-The Episcopal Church honors St. Lydia along in its liturgical calendar on May 21.
+Her feast day in the Roman Rite of the Catholic Church is May 20 in the Ordinary Form and August 3 in the Extraordinary Form.

+She is commemorated on May 20 in the Greek Catholic Churches.

 Eastern Orthodox Churches remember Lydia on various days, with some jurisdictions remembering her twice during a liturgical year.
 Many Eastern Orthodox churches, including the Self-Ruled Antiochian Orthodox Christian Archdiocese of North America, remember St. Lydia on May 20.
 However, some divisions of the Russian Orthodox Church (other than the Orthodox Church in America) observe both June 25 and March 27 as her feast days.

+The Episcopal Church honors St. Lydia in its liturgical calendar on May 21, while the Anglican Church in North America remembers St. Lydia on January 27.

 The Lutheran community is also divided.
 The ELCA commemorates Sts.
 Lydia, Dorcas and Phoebe on January 27, while the LCMS celebrates the three women on October 25.

 Devotion

-Devotion to St. Lydia is greater in the Orthodox Church than in the Latin Rite of the Roman Catholic Church, and this is evident by the myriad of icons depicting this woman.
-The Orthodox Churches have given her the title of "Equal to the Apostles," which signifies her importance and level of holiness.
+The Orthodox Churches have given her the title of "Equal to the Apostles", which signifies her importance and level of holiness.
 There is a church located in Philippi, which many consider to be built in St. Lydia's honor.
 A modern baptistry is located on the traditional site in Krynides where Lydia was baptized by St. Paul near Philippi as well.